 Contingency fee attorneys have the unique opportunity to manage and control the amount of income tax they pay in any given tax year.
 Few, if any, other professions have the unique kind of flexibility with tax planning as do contingency fee-based attorneys.

-An attorney fee deferral allows contingency fee-based attorneys to defer and put off the receipt of their legal fees to a future year — thus delaying the income taxation on that legal fee.
+An attorney fee deferral allows contingency fee-based attorneys to defer and put off the receipt of their legal fees to a future year.
+Deferring fees, as a result, delays the income taxation on that legal fee.
 The two most common fee deferral vehicles are: (1) a structured settlement annuity or (2) investment-based attorney fee deferral (based on deferred compensation rules).

 You can defer your legal fees through the use of a structured settlement annuity.
 This option allows you to select the payout dates and amounts at the time the deferral is entered into.
 The rate of return is fixed and guaranteed by some of the largest life insurance companies in the world.
 The process for setting these up is very similar to the process for your clients.